 2. Keep materials, components and products circulating for as long as possible while enhancing value

 3. Investigate deeper challenges to global economic development.

 Both applied and theoretical approaches to the topic will be discussed.

-The students can expect a wide range of hands-on, practice-based activities as well as lectures and talks from practitioners in the field.
+The students can expect a wide range of hands-on, interactive practice-based activities as well as lectures and talks from practitioners in the field.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 Course Delivery Information